 '''

-public class CharacterBuffer
+1 public class CharacterBuffer

-1

 2 {

 3

 private char[] data = null;

 4

 private int len = 0;

 5

+synchronized public void addChar(char c)

 6

-synchronized public void addChar(char c)

 7

 {

+if(data == null || len == data .length)

 8

-if(data == null || len == data.length)

 9

 {

+byte[] newData = new byte[len +128];

 10

-byte[] newData = new byte[len+128];
+if (data != null)

 11

-if (data != null)
+System.arraycopy(data , 0, newData, 0, len );

 12

-System.arraycopy(data, 0, newData, 0, len);

 13

 data = newData;

 14

+}

+data [len++] = c;

 15

-data[len++] = c;

 16

 }

 17

+18

 synchronized public void writeBuffer()

-18

 19

 {

 20

-System.out.write(data, 0, len);
+System.out.write(data , 0, len );

+21

 System.out.flush();

-21

-2.2
+22

 len = 0;

 23

 '''

-- 3-4 Two data members are defined: - data\ is a character array, which holds the buffered characters. - len\ is the current length of the buffer, i.e., the number of valid characters in the buffer pointed to by data\.
+Lines 3-4 Two data members are defined:

+- data is a character array, which holds the buffered characters. - len\ is the current length of the buffer (the number of valid characters in the buffer pointed to by data ).

-In contrast to the C++ version of this program, it's not necessary to have a max\data member, since data\.length can be used instead.
+In contrast to the C++ version of this program, it's not necessary to have a $\max$ data member, since data .length can be used instead.

-- 6-14 If no buffer has been created yet or if the buffer is full (i.e., if len\is equal to data\length) a new, larger buffer is allocated.
-This is similar to the C++ version. - 15 A character is added to the buffer and len\ is incremented by one.
+Lines 6-14 If no buffer has been created yet or if the buffer is full (that is, if len\ is equal to data\.length) a new, larger buffer is allocated.
+This is similar to the C++ version.

+Line 15 A character is added to the buffer and $len_i$ is incremented by one.

-18-22Like in the C++ example, the writeBuffer method prints len\ charactersfrom the buffer on standard output and then resets len\ to zero.
+Lines 18-22 Like in the C++ example, the writeBuffer method prints len\characters from the buffer on standard output and then resets len\to zero.

 What is different?
 The only conceptual change to make the program thread-safe was to add the synchronized keyword to the definitions of addChar and writeBuffer.
 In Java every object implicitly has an associated monitor.
 On entry to a synchronized method, the monitor belonging to the object is locked, preventing other threads from entering any other synchronized method of the object.
 On exit, the monitor is unlocked, thus allowing access by other threads.
 This makes sure that the scenario described above won't ever arise, since it is impossible for two threads to enter the addChar method simultaneously.